JerrickTram/Optimal-Tramsport/content/about.md

 ---
 date: "2021-09-12"
+lastmod: "2021-10-06"
 menu: main
-title: About ISE and OR Docs
+title: About TramOptimal
 ---

-For those who aren't too familiar with industrial engineering and/or operations research.
-Industrial engineering is focused on improving the effectiveness, efficiency, and safety of organizational processes and systems through technical methodology.
-While operations research also involves optimization, the quantitative methodology is applied to supporting better decision-making.
-Because both fields complement each other quite well, the theoretical and practical knowledge are applicable to just about everything.

-This site is currently under development by Jerrick Tram.
+For those who aren't too familiar operations research (OR), OR involves applying quantitative methodology whether it'd be statistics or optimization to support better decision making.
+This site serves as a life-long project that will continuously receive updates in the field of OR.
+Currently under development by Jerrick Tram.